primap-community/primap2/docs/source/usage/skipna.md

 ## infilling

-The same functionality is available for filling in missing information.
+The same functionality is available for filling in missing information using the {py:meth}`xarray.DataArray.pr.fill_all_na` function.
 In this example, we fill missing information only where the whole time series is missing.

 ```{code-cell} ipython3
 da.pr.fill_all_na("time", value=10).pr.to_df()